kilpkonn/msc-thesis/main.typ

     All tactics return iterator that yields terms that unify with goal.
   ],
 ) <rust-tactic-signature>
-All the tactics take in the context of term search, definitions in scope and a lookup table and produce an iterator that yields expressions that unify with the goal type (provided by the context).
+All the tactics take in the context of term search, definitions in scope, and a lookup table and produce an iterator that yields expressions that unify with the goal type (provided by the context).
-The context encapsulates semantics of the program, configuration for the term search and the goal type.
+The context encapsulates the semantics of the program, the configuration for the term search, and the goal type.
 Definitions are all the definitions in scope that can be used by tactics.
-Some of the examples of definitions are local variables, functions, constants and macros.
+Some examples of definitions are local variables, functions, constants, and macros.
 The definitions in scope can also be derived from the context, but they are kept track of separately to speed up the execution by filtering out definitions that have already been used.
-Keeping track of them separately also allows querying them only once as they do not change throughout the execution of the algorithm.
+Keeping track of them separately also allows querying them only once, as they do not change throughout the execution of the algorithm.
-Lookup table is used to keep track of the state of the term search as described in @lookup-table.
+The lookup table is used to keep track of the state of the term search, as described in @lookup-table.
-The iterator produced by tactics is allowed to have duplicates as filtering of them is done at the end of the algorithm.
+The iterator produced by tactics is allowed to have duplicates, as filtering of them is done at the end of the algorithm.
-We decided to filter at the end because it is hard to guarantee that different tactics do not produce same elements, but without the guarantee of uniqueness there would have to be another round of deduplication nevertheless.
+We decided to filter at the end because it is hard to guarantee that different tactics do not produce the same elements, but without the guarantee of uniqueness, there would have to be another round of deduplication nevertheless.

 ==== Tactic "trivial" <tactic-trivial>
-Tactic called "trivial" is one of the most trivial tactics we have.
+A tactic called "trivial" is one of the most trivial tactics we have.
 It only attempts items we have in scope and does not consider any functions / type constructors.
-The items in scope contains:
+The items in scope contain:
 1. Constants
 2. Static items
 3. Generic parameters (constant generics#cite-footnote("The Rust Reference, Generic parameters", "2024-04-06", "https://doc.rust-lang.org/reference/items/generics.html", "https://web.archive.org/web/20240324062312/https://doc.rust-lang.org/reference/items/generics.html"))
 4. Local items

-As this tactic only depends on the values in scope we don't have to call it every iteration.
+As this tactic only depends on the values in scope, we don't have to call it every iteration.
 In fact, we only call it once before any of the other tactics to populate the lookup table for forward direction tactics with the values in scope.
 /*
 $